100thCoin/AccuracyCoin/README.md

 ### Controller Clocking
   1: The controller was read the way a US-released NES / AV Famicom should read controllers.
   2: The controller was read the way a Famicom should read controllers.

+### Sprites on Scanline 0
+  1: This test was ran on a composite PPU.
+  2: This test was ran on an RGB PPU.

 # Removed Tests
 In case you are running an old version of this ROM and are still looking for an explanation of the error codes: